ccnmtl/django-smoketest/README.md

             cnt = FooModel.objects.all().count()
             self.assertTrue(cnt > 0)

-        @rolled_back
         def test_foomodel_writes(self):
             """ make sure we can also write to the database but do not leave any test detritus around.
+Smoketests are automatically rolled back.
             """
             f = FooModel.objects.create()